 The robotics curriculum will be the latest addition to EducateWorkforce.com, the online platform for courses developed by the Clemson University Center for Workforce Development.
 The center's courses range from soft skills to manufacturing processes and production.

 The Clemson University Center for Workforce Development is part of the Clemson University Center for Advanced Manufacturing.

 Mark Johnson, director of the Clemson University Center for Advanced Manufacturing, said TIME for Robotics is a key component in the center's leadership in the educational, research and partnership programs that are critical to industry success.

 "TIME for Robotics is an innovative program that will be key in transforming robotics education in South Carolina and beyond," he said.
 "The program will help introduce and prepare students for jobs in advanced manufacturing, thereby widening the talent pipeline and closing the skills gap."

-*This information is from an external source (Clemson University).
+(i)Source/Reference: Clemson University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Clemson University Students to Learn Robotics Through Virtual Reality : Clemson University (2018/10/10)